Horace Silver: Compositions

-Early in his career, Silver composed contrafacts and blues-based melodies (including "Doodlin'" and "Opus de Funk").
+Early in his career, Silver composed contrafacts and blues-based melodies, including "Doodlin' and "Opus de Funk".
 The latter was "a typical Silver creation: advanced in its harmonic structure and general approach but with a catchy tune and finger-snapping beat."
 His innovative incorporation of gospel and blues sounds into jazz compositions took place while they were also being added to rock 'n' roll and R&B pieces.

 Silver soon expanded the range and style of his writing, which grew to include "funky groove tunes, gentle mood pieces, vamp songs, outings in 3/4 and 6/8 time, Latin workouts of various stripes, up-tempo jam numbers, and examples of almost any and every other kind of approach congruent with the hard bop aesthetic."
 An unusual case is "Peace", a ballad that prioritizes a calm mood over melodic or harmonic effects.
 Owens observed that "Many of his compositions contain no folk blues or gospel music elements, but instead have highly chromatic melodies supported by richly dissonant harmonies".
 The compositions and arrangements were also designed to make Silver's typical line-up sound larger than a quintet.

 Silver himself commented that inspiration came from multiple sources: "I'm inspired by nature and by some of the people I meet and some of the events that take place in my life.
 I'm inspired by my mentors.
 I'm inspired by various religious doctrines. [...]
 Many of my songs are impressed on my mind just before I wake up.
 Others I get from just doodlin' around on the piano".
 He also wrote that, "when I wake up with a melody in my head, I jump right out of bed before I forget it and run to the piano and my tape recorder.
 I play the melody with my right hand and then harmonize it with my left.
-I put it down on my tape recorder, and then I work on getting a bridge or eightbar release for the tune."
+I put it down on my tape recorder, and then I work on getting a bridge or eight-bar release for the tune."